rakete/LivePlugins/Readme.md

 ﻿# Live Plugins

-This is my something like a dot-files repo but for Jetbrains IntelliJ IDEs.
+This is something like a dot-files repo but for Jetbrains IntelliJ IDEs.
 It sets up my configuration with some common external tools that I prefer to have, and some [Live Plugins](https://github.com/dkandalov/live-plugin) that I implemented:

 ### 1. **TabIndentOrComplete**
 This implements an Action that can be used to either automatically indent, or complete if the indentation is already correct.
 It will also shift the indentation right in empty lines.